ismaelresp/docker-postgres-rdkit/install/README.txt

 If not, follow the instructions removing 'sudo ' from the commands and run them after login in a terminal as 'root'.

 d.
-If you choose not to follow the steps that begin with 'If you do not want to use a previously installed conda', change CONDA_INSTALL_DIR variable in config.sh to the value of your environmental variable CONDA_PREFIX after running in a terminal 'conda activate base'.
+If you choose not to follow the steps that begin with 'If you do not want to use a previously installed conda', change CONDA_INSTALL_DIR variable in config.sh to the value of your environment variable CONDA_PREFIX after running in a terminal 'conda activate base'.
 You can get that value with: 'echo $CONDA_PREFIX'.
 In this case, a conda enviroment called 'rdkit_built_dep', will be created in the conda installation in
 $CONDA_INSTALL_DIR.
 That environment contains libraries required by the RDKIT cartridge to run